Boneato/boneato/designspec.md

 Users can click the “Log in with Google” button, after which they will be prompted through Google’s account sign in process.
 Once they have completed the sign in process, they will return to the Bonito site to continue.

-Clicking the “Back to [Previous Page’s Name]” link will take the user to the page they were previously at.

 ![Google auth page, error/re-attempt](wireframes/screen-23.png)

 If the Google sign in process fails, the error message “We were unable to get your profile information from Google.
 Please try again.” will appear below the sign in button.